 Automation makes sending as many emails as possible to your potential hires easier.

-That’s why many recruiters prefer to automate the early stages of their recruitment process.
+That’s why many software development recruiters prefer to automate the early stages of their recruitment process.

 Use scheduling tools to keep track of the interviews